 Because Australia and New Zealand closed their borders and locked down early, they averted disaster and have been successful in flattening the curve and suppressing the community spread of Covid-19.
 Both countries have implemented some of the highest levels of testing in the world and robust contact tracing measures.

 A Covid Safe Economy

-It must be remembered that Covid-19 has not been eradicated from Australia or New Zealand and the danger of further outbreaks will always be present until a vaccine is developed.
+It must be remembered that Covid-19 has not been eradicated from Australia or New Zealand and the danger of further outbreaks caused by border breaches will always be present until a vaccine is developed.

 This means the economic recovery in Australia and New Zealand must be Covid Safe to mitigate the ever present risk of further outbreaks.